taiki-e/cargo-hack/README.md

             This flag can only be used together with either --features or --include-features.

+        --rust-version
+            Perform commands on `package.rust-version`.

+            This cannot be used with --version-range.

         --version-range [START]..[=END]
             Perform commands on a specified (inclusive) range of Rust versions.